 The project results contribute to the identification of opportunities and risks of new working conditions as a result of the use context-sensitive work assistance systems.
 Here, the provision of individual infor-mation as an essential component of new assistance systems and optimization of psychological stress in the domain of smart industry is of particular relevance.
 The research findings and derived insights are integrated into future research projects and on-going standardization.
 This occurs particularly in the areas and topics of smart industry and adaptive work assistance systems.

-The research project "AIM - Work assistance system for the individualization of work organization and training methods" is funded by the German Federal Ministry of Education and Research (BMBF) in context of the research program "Preventive measures for safe and healthy work practices of tomorrow" and is coordinated by Projektträger Karlsruhe (KIT) (funding number: 02L14A162).
+The research project "AIM - Work assistance system for the individualization of work organization and training methods" is funded by the German Federal Ministry of Education and Research (BMBF) in context of the research program "Preventive measures for safe and healthy work practices of tomorrow" and is coordinated by Projektträger Karlsruhe (PTKA) (funding number: 02L14A162).

 Unit 2.3 "Human Factors, Ergonomics"